ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-wood-privacypass-auth-scheme-extensions.md

 that is incorporated into the issuance protocol.

-This document specifies a new parameter for the "PrivateToken" HTTP authentication scheme.
+This document specifies a new parameter for the "PrivateToken" HTTP authentication scheme for carrying extensions.
 This extensions parameter, otherwise referred to as public metadata, is cryptographically bound to the Token structure via the Privacy Pass issuance protocol.

 # Conventions and Definitions